 Vice Chair & Principal Faculty, Global Grand Challenges

+Darlene has a broad background spanning across both technology and social change.
 In 2012 she founded DIYROCKETS, the first company to crowdsource space technology, and in 2011 was an early co-founder of Matternet, one of the world's first companies using drones for commercial transport and delivery of medical goods in the developing world.

-Darlene served with Ashoka, the world's largest association of social entrepreneurs for nearly nine years where she built the organization's fundraising system (raising over $30 million per year) and led Ashoka's presence in the Silicon Valley launching major partnerships with companies such as Google, LinkedIn and Facebook.
+Darlene served with Ashoka, the world's largest association of social entrepreneurs for nearly ten years where she built the organization's fundraising system (raising over $30 million per year) and led Ashoka's presence in the Silicon Valley launching major partnerships with companies such as Google, LinkedIn and Facebook.
 In addition, she helped launch Ashoka's StartEmpathy initiative which has scaled to over 30 countries ensuring young children grow up learning empathy and changemaking as core skills for the 21st century.

 Prior to that, Darlene spent over a decade working in Vietnam, Myanmar, Indonesia, East Asia and the US on educational and economic programs that empowered youth and helped bring developing nations into the global economy.

 She received her bachelor's degree in History from Stanford University and her master's degree in International Affairs from Johns Hopkins SAIS.
 She was a Fellow with Japan-US Community Education and Exchange and a graduate of Singularity University.
-She holds a patent and regularly speaks around the world and publishes on the topic of technology and social change.
+She holds a patent and regularly speaks around the world and publishes on the topic of technology, innovation and social change.

 Expertise & Speaking Topics: